BEVERLY FISHMAN AND THRUSH HOLMES

 CHASE TOWER, DETROIT

-Kelsey Brookes has spent a large portion of the past year working on Golden Ratio, a monumental 19’ painting commissioned for One Woodward building in downtown Detroit.
+Kelsey Brookes spent a large portion of the year working on Golden Ratio, a monumental 19’ painting commissioned for One Woodward building in downtown Detroit.
 The painting joins John Chamberlain's sculpture 'The First Dance of Trees' in the lobby of the Minoru Yamasaki-designed building.

 Library Street Collective is proud to announce a partnership with the Detroit Institute of Arts (DIA), bringing the work of artist Caledonia “Callie” Curry (Swoon) to the museum’s prestigious Great Hall.
 The 20-foot tall installation is titled Thalassa, after the Greek goddess of the sea, and was created in response to the artist’s interest in environmental concerns, climate change and ecosystems that surround cities.
 First shown at the New Orleans Museum of Art (NOMA) in 2011, it will be reimagined for the DIA and free with museum admission from September 24, 2016 through March 19, 2017.